 Fifteen minutes before your session, post materials on the board and leave them in place for the full session.
 Theme J posters may be left on the poster board from 1:00 p.m.
 Saturday to 5:00 p.m.
 Sunday.
 Pushpins and poster presenter buttons are provided at designated Abstract Locator Stations in the area.

 Do not write or paint on the poster boards.
 Note: Projection equipment is not provided in the poster session area.

 Presenting authors are required at the board during the assigned presentation hour — authors can elect to stay longer.
 Presenters should post a message on their board if they are absent for an extended period of time during their assigned presentation hour.

 Remove materials promptly at the end of the session.
 Remove morning session posters by 12:15 p.m. so afternoon authors have sufficient time to set up posters.
 Promptly remove materials in poster sessions ending at 5 p.m., as authors and audience must leave the hall by 5:15 p.m.
 Scientific posters remaining after 12:15 p.m. for the morning session or 5:15 p.m. for the afternoon session are discarded.
 Theme J posters remaining after 5:00 p.m.
 Sunday are discarded.

 SfN encourages you to enhance your poster presentation with the use of a personal mobile device at your poster board.
-Tablets are approved for use at your assigned poster board to show additional elements of your poster, such as videos, but please note recording and photography from these devices will not be permitted at any location on the poster and exhibit floor, or in any session room.
+Tablets are approved for use at your assigned poster board to show additional elements of your poster, such as videos.
 Elements that run off the device itself rather than the Internet will display more reliably.
 Power will not be provided for these devices; presenters are responsible for ensuring they are charged.
 SfN is not liable for any damage, loss, or theft of devices.